 Exit Interviews

-The Board of Trustees or the Library Director shall conduct an exit interview with all persons leaving the employment of the library.
+The Board of Trustees or the Library Director will request an exit interview with all persons leaving the employment of the library.
 The employee shall have the option of selecting who they would prefer to conduct the interview.

 References